Quantum backflow in biased tight-binding systems

 consistently with the finite-difference approximation \cite{Timothy, Inui_2023}.

 The first terms on the RHS of eq.(\ref{eqn: cec}) are the "standard" probability flux of a quantum particle, while the last can be identified as a "drift" term, much like what happens in biased diffusion \cite{weiss1994aspects}.
-Applying the same approximations to the Hamiltonian in eq.(\ref{eqn: hamiltonian_dis}) yields the time dependent Schr\"odinger equation
+Applying the same approximations to the Hamiltonian in eq.(\ref{eqn: hamiltonian_dis}) yields the time-dependent Schr\"odinger equation

 where we omitted an irrelevant constant energy term.

 A physical realization of a quantum system with such a drift can be obtained, for example, by considering the Hamiltonian of a free particle confined to a ring in the $xy$ plane with radius $r_0$, centered at the origin, in the presence of a constant magnetic field of the form $\vec{B} = B_0 \hat{z}$ \cite{GVugalter_2004}.
 The Hamiltonian for a free particle in an external magnetic field reads